 What is the best app for editing iPhone videos?

-In 2026, apps like CapCut and VN Video Editor are the industry standards for mobile.
-They offer AI-powered captions and easy trimming that can be done entirely on your phone.
+In 2026, apps like CapCut and Filmora are the industry standards for mobile and desktop editing.

 Next Step

 Ready to take your videos to the next level?
-Now that you know the technical side of filming, the next hurdle is getting comfortable in the real world.
-Check out my guide on Filming Content in Public: The Confidence You Build by Starting.
+Now that you know the technical side of filming, the next hurdle is getting comfortable in the real world—check out my guide on Filming Content in Public: The Confidence You Build by Starting to master your on-camera presence.

 And if you feel like your view count isn’t matching your effort yet, don’t quit!
 Read how to Build Momentum Online When Views Are Low to stay on track.